Looking for educational resources or want to learn more about a career in radiology? Either way, you've come to the right place!

 - Conduct or help with radiology audits and research.
 This is great at demonstrating your commitment to radiology and will get your face known!
 It is important to start early as it can take 1-3 years to actually finish and publish a project.

-- Apply for undergraduate bursaries and prizes
+- Apply for undergraduate or postgraduate bursaries and prizes

 - Attend regional and national careers meetings and events.